sherinmatt/sql_challenge/README.md

   ## Background:

-    * In this project, the main objective was to analyze employee data using SQL
+    * In this project, the main objective was to analyze employee data, from 1980s- 1990s, at the company Pewlett Hackard.

   ## Data Source: